Echo sounding: Hydrography

 In areas where detailed bathymetry is required, a precise echo sounder may be used for the work of hydrography.
 There are many considerations when evaluating such a system, not limited to the vertical accuracy, resolution, acoustic beamwidth of the transmit/receive beam and the acoustic frequency of the transducer.

 The majority of hydrographic echosounders are dual frequency, meaning that a low frequency pulse (typically around 24 kHz) can be transmitted at the same time as a high frequency pulse (typically around 200 kHz).
 As the two frequencies are discrete, the two return signals do not typically interfere with each other.
-There are many advantages of dual frequency echosounding, including the ability to identify a vegetation layer or a layer of soft mud on top of a layer of rock.
+Dual frequency echosounding has many advantages, including the ability to identify a vegetation layer or a layer of soft mud on top of a layer of rock.

 Most hydrographic operations use a 200 kHz transducer, which is suitable for inshore work up to 100 metres in depth.
 Deeper water requires a lower frequency transducer as the acoustic signal of lower frequencies is less susceptible to attenuation in the water column.
 Commonly used frequencies for deep water sounding are 33 kHz and 24 kHz.

 The beamwidth of the transducer is also a consideration for the hydrographer, as to obtain the best resolution of the data gathered a narrow beamwidth is preferable.
 The higher the operating frequency, the narrower the beamwidth.
 Therefore, it is especially important when sounding in deep water, as the resulting footprint of the acoustic pulse can be very large once it reaches a distant sea floor.

 A multispectral multibeam echosounder is an extension of a dual frequency vertical beam echosounder in that, as well as measuring two soundings directly below the sonar at two different frequencies; it measures multiple soundings at multiple frequencies, at multiple different grazing angles, and multiple different locations on the seabed.
 These systems are detailed further in the section called multibeam echosounder.

 Echo sounders are used in laboratory applications to monitor sediment transport, scour and erosion processes in scale models (hydraulic models, flumes etc.).
 These can also be used to create plots of 3D contours.